-- Give information about ADHD (see recommendation 4.3) and offer additional support 5.10 to parents and carers of all children aged 5 years and over and young people with ADHD.
+- Give information about ADHD (see recommendation 4.3) and offer additional support to parents and carers of all children aged 5 years and over and young people with ADHD.
 The support should be ADHD focused, can be group based and as few as 1 or 2 sessions.
 It should include: - education and information on the causes and impact of ADHD - advice on parenting strategies - with consent, liaison with school, college or university (see recommendation 4.12) - both parents and carers if feasible. - If a child aged 5 years or over or young person has ADHD and symptoms of oppositional defiant disorder or conduct disorder, offer parents and carers a parent-training programme that focuses on these behaviours, as well as group-based ADHD-focused support.

-- 5.12 disorder when:

-- therapeutic engagement)

-- programmes.

-- Offer medication for children aged 5 years and over and young people only if: 5.13

-- in atleast one domain after environmental modifications have been implemented and reviewed

-- recommendation 5.4)

-- a baseline assessment has been carried out (see recommendation 7.3).
+- 5.12 Consider individual parent-training programmes for parents and carers of children and young people with ADHD and symptoms of oppositional defiant disorder or conduct disorder when: - there are particular difficulties for families in attending group sessions (for example, because of disability, needs related to diversity such as language differences, learning disability [intellectual disability], parental ill-health, problems with transport, or where other factors suggest poor prospects for therapeutic engagement) - a family's needs are too complex to be met by group-based parent-training programmes. - 5.13 Offer medication for children aged 5 years and over and young people only if: - their ADHD symptoms are still causing a persistent significant impairment in atleast one domain after environmental modifications have been implemented and reviewed - they and their parents and carers have discussed information about ADHD (see recommendation 5.4) - a baseline assessment has been carried out (see recommendation 7.3).